Kaushalkumar97/Market-Basket-Analysis/README.md

 - Suitable for one-hot encoding using TransactionEncoder for association rule mining.
 ***
 ### 🧰 Libraries and Tools Used
-- 'pandas' – Data manipulation
+- `pandas` – Data manipulation
-- 'numpy' – Array handling
+- `numpy`' – Array handling
-- 'seaborn', 'matplotlib' – Data visualization
+- `seaborn`, 'matplotlib' – Data visualization
-- 'csv' – Reading raw transaction lists
+- `csv` – Reading raw transaction lists
-- 'mlxtend' – Apriori algorithm and rule generation
+- `mlxtend` – Apriori algorithm and rule generation
 ***
 ### ⚙️ Methodology
 #### Data Loading
-Transaction data is read using 'csv.reader' and stored in a list format for flexible processing.
+Transaction data is read using `csv.reader` and stored in a list format for flexible processing.
 #### Preprocessing
-The raw transaction list is transformed into a one-hot encoded matrix using 'TransactionEncoder', which allows us to apply algorithms that require binary input.
+The raw transaction list is transformed into a one-hot encoded matrix using `TransactionEncoder`, which allows us to apply algorithms that require binary input.
 #### Frequent Itemset Generation
 The Apriori algorithm is applied to discover itemsets that appear together with a minimum support threshold.
 #### Association Rule Mining